FranciscoCarbonell/flask-jsDebugger/README.md

 # flask-jsDebugger
-debug mobile apps with javascript
+debug javascript applications in mobiles with flask

 ### requirements